Tom Brokaw: Personal life

 Since 1962, Brokaw has been married to author Meredith Lynn Auld.
 They have three daughters: Jennifer, Andrea, and Sarah.
 Brokaw and his wife spend considerable time at their ranch near Livingston, Montana, which they bought in 1989.

 On September 6, 2012, Brokaw was hospitalized after appearing on MSNBC's Morning Joe.
 He later tweeted that he was "all well" and explained his illness as having accidentally taken half a dose of Ambien in the morning.
 He was diagnosed with multiple myeloma, a treatable but incurable blood cancer, in August 2013 at the Mayo Clinic.
 Brokaw and his physicians were "very encouraged with his progress".
 He continued to work for NBC throughout his treatments.
-On December 21, 2014, Brokaw announced that his cancer is in full remission.
-His book A Lucky Life Interrupted tells the personal and compelling story of his battle with multiple myeloma.
+On December 21, 2014, Brokaw announced that his cancer is in remission.
+His 2015 book, A Lucky Life Interrupted: A Memoir of Hope (published by Random House), was about his cancer battle.

-In 2018, Brokaw was accused of unwanted sexual advances toward two women in the 1990s.
+In 2018, Brokaw was accused of having made unwanted sexual advances toward two women in the 1990s.
 Brokaw denied the allegations.
 In response to the allegations, former colleagues Rachel Maddow, Andrea Mitchell, Maria Shriver, Kelly O'Donnell, and 64 others, signed a letter characterizing Brokaw as "a man of tremendous decency and integrity".